proxymesh/python-proxy-headers/README.md

 This package does not have any dependencies because we don't know which module you want to use.

+You can also find more example code in our [proxy-examples for python](https://github.com/proxymesh/proxy-examples/tree/main/python).

 ## urllib3

 If you just want to send custom proxy headers, but don't need to receive proxy response headers, then you can [urllib3.ProxyManager](https://urllib3.readthedocs.io/en/stable/reference/urllib3.poolmanager.html#urllib3.ProxyManager), like so: